mchopradu/ACBR_Ankalan/README.md

 If downloading the files manually, go to the repository and click "Download ZIP".
 Extract the ZIP file on your computer.

-To run the prediction module, make folders and sub-folders like this-
+**To run the prediction module, make folders and sub-folders like this**-

 ```bash